infamousdegen/FinalYear/README.md

 - [ ] Create classes for PORT AND ACTION module
 - [ ] Make PORT parsing better
 - [ ] Content matching based on the HTTP/HTTPS packet content
-- [ ] the packets.py matches http packets based on port number get a better way to do it
+- [ ] the packets.py matches http packets based on port number get a better way to do it (solution = https://github.com/secdev/scapy/issues/2218)
 - [ ] https://github.com/the-tcpdump-group/libpcap (might have to move to raw accessing of the packets using libpcap)